socials

 Gorilla leisure lodge

 Gorilla leisure luxury lodge is located at Rushaga gorillas sector at latitude -1.12380° S and longitude 29.71654° E in Bwindi impenetrable gorillas national park.
-Gorilla leisure lodge has deluxe cottages, family cottages and honeymoon cottages with rates starting at $670.
-Gorilla leisure lodge is 476km from Kampala in a 10 hours drive and 170km from Kigali, Rwanda in a 4 hours drive.
+At Gorilla leisure lodge, there are deluxe cottages, family cottages and honeymoon cottages with rates starting at $670.
+Going to Gorilla leisure lodge is 476km from Kampala in a 10 hours drive and 170km from Kigali, Rwanda in a 4 hours drive.

 Activities to do at gorilla leisure lodge;